 Correction: The cover letter is an opportunity to build a case for cultural fit.
 Tailor the document to the organization and their guiding mission.
 Search the company’s website and job description and look for the most important keywords and incorporate them into your draft.
 This will help your application rank highly with applicant tracking system (ATS) software, and it aligns your employee brand with the company’s goals.

-Recruiters and hiring managers review most applications on a screen—not on paper—which means you should optimize your application for digital formatting.
+review most applications on a screen—not on paper—which means you should optimize your application for digital formatting.
 Most free cover letter examples that we’ve seen avoid any digitally optimized assets, which is a missed opportunity for you as an applicant.

 Correction: Use links to direct the reader to your digital assets (for example: an online portfolio or website) within the body of your cover letter.
 If you have well-established social media pages or publications that are relevant, consider adding these links as well, either in the body of the text or as a separate line with your contact information.